Yes, all small businesses are different.

 Why?
 Well, aside from the fact that content created and shared by customers receives much higher engagement, it is also much more cost-effective.

-If you create a strong enough brand that users enjoy interacting with, oftentimes people will start talking about your brand online organically.
+If you create a strong enough brand identity that users enjoy interacting with, oftentimes people will start talking about your brand online organically, further increasing your brand visibility.

 This could be in the form of viral content like GIFs and memes, or it could be product reviews on YouTube, or people creating filters on Snapchat and Instagram.

-One way that your company can encourage user-generated content is by running a competition on different social platforms.
+One way that your company can encourage user-generated content is by running a competition on different social platforms for past and current customers.

 You could try some of the following ideas: